 6. If the change request is validated, the technical document shall be amended.

-7. Prior to the publication of the modified technical document, it shall be communicated to the Commission together with the change request and its economic evaluation.
+7. If no consensus about the validation of a change request can be reached, the Agency shall submit to the Commission a recommendation to update the documents listed in Appendix III together with the draft new version of the document, the change requests and their economic evaluation and shall make these documents available on their web site.

-8. The Commission will keep the Member States informed via the committee established in accordance with Article 29(1) of Directive 2008/57/EC.
+8. The new version of the technical document and the validated change request shall be made available at the site of the Agency.
+The Agency will keep the Member States informed via the Committee established in accordance with Article 51(1) of Directive (EU) 2016/797.

-9. The new version of the technical document and the validated change request shall be made available at the site of the European Railway Agency.
+9. If a change request would require a change of the legal text of the TAP TSI, the Agency shall send a recommendation to the European Commission to request a revision of the TAP TSI and/or request a technical opinion from the Agency

 Where change control management affects elements which are in common use within the TAF TSI, the changes shall be made so as to remain as close as possible to the implemented TAF TSI in order to achieve optimum synergies.

 Specific cases